 What is the liver?

-The liver is the largest solid organ of the body and is located on the right side of the abdomen just beneath the right diaphragm.
-Surrounding organs include the gall bladder (located just behind the liver), the small intestine, part of the colon (large intestine), the right kidney, and the head of the pancreas.
-The liver is triangular in shape and is divided into a right and left lobe, the right lobe being the larger of the two.
-It provides several important functions to the body including:
+The liver is the largest solid organ in the body.
+It is found on the right side of the abdomen just beneath the right diaphragm.
+Organs that surround the liver include the gall bladder (located just behind the liver), the small intestine, part of the colon (large intestine), the right kidney, and the head of the pancreas.
+The liver is triangular in shape and is divided into a right and left lobe.
+The right lobe is larger than the left.
+It does many important jobs in the body including:

-- Filtering the blood to remove and process toxins
+- Filters the blood to remove and process toxins.

-- Synthesizing and excreting bile, which is important in processing fat from our diet
+- Makes and excretes bile, which is important in processing fat from our diet.

-- Producing factors that play an important role in blood clotting
+- Produces factors that play an important role in blood clotting.

-The liver is a very vascular structure, containing a large number of blood vessels, and receives blood through two separate systems: the hepatic artery and the portal vein.
-Blood from the abdomen and lower body flows through the liver where it is processed.
+The liver is a very vascular organ, meaning it has a large number of blood vessels.
+It receives blood through two separate systems: the hepatic artery and the portal vein.
+Blood from the abdomen and lower body flow through the liver where it is processed.
 It then proceeds to the inferior vena cava and ultimately empties into the heart.
-In large part, due the vascular nature of the liver, it is a very common site to which cancers from other areas of the body to spread (also known as metastasis).
+In large part, due to the vascular nature of the liver, it is a very common site where cancers from other areas of the body spread (also known as metastasis).

 What is liver cancer?